 - Possibility of re-work or repairs

-While measuring welds by the inch is the standard of the welding industry, many companies opt for bidding their jobs in other ways.
+While measuring welds by inch is the standard of the welding industry, many companies opt to forbid their jobs in other ways.

 Often, knowing how many inches you can weld in one day is just the basis for knowing how much to charge for a specific project or job.
 It will also depend a lot on what your capabilities are.
 Such as, but not limited to:

 - How many employees are available?

 - Do the welders have to do their own prep work?